CSNG-MFF/mozaik/README.rst

 You can read more about **Mozaik** `here <https://www.frontiersin.org/articles/10.3389/fninf.2013.00034/full>`_.

-Currently, **Mozaik** is being fully tested on on Ubuntu Linux distribution.
+Currently, **Mozaik** is being fully tested only on Ubuntu Linux distribution.

 Ubuntu installation instructions
 --------------------------------